Carotid body tumor

-Carotid body tumor, also known as a chemodectoma or carotid body paraganglioma, is a highly vascular glomus tumor that arises from the paraganglion cells of the carotid body.
+Carotid body tumor, also known as a chemodectoma or carotid body paraganglioma, is a highly vascular paraganglioma that arises from the paraganglion cells of the carotid body.
 It is located at the carotid bifurcation with characteristic splaying of the ICA and ECA.

 A small number are familial (7-10%), and in such cases, they are frequently multicentric (35-50%) 1,3.
 When familial, they are usually autosomal dominant in inheritance, and associated with 3:

-These tumor may synthesize and secrete catecholamines, although this is less common than with adrenal paragangliomas (pheochromocytomas) 1.
+These tumors may synthesize and secrete catecholamines, although this is less common than with adrenal paragangliomas (pheochromocytomas) 1.

 The paraganglioma article includes a general discussion of the pathology of these tumors.